sahilsh-dev/datascience-notes/vault/Data Science/Big Data/Fundamentals of Big Data Architecture.md

 **Apache Spark:** An in-memory processing engine that supports both batch and stream processing.
 It is known for its speed and ease of use compared to MapReduce.
 **Apache Flink:** A framework designed for real-time stream processing with low latency and high throughput.
 **Google Dataflow:** A fully managed service for stream and batch data processing.

+---

+# Data Visualization Layer

+The Data Visualization Layer is responsible for presenting processed data in a way that is accessible and actionable.
+The goal is to turn complex datasets into understandable visuals, such as graphs, charts, and dashboards, which facilitate decision-making.

+This layer often involves the creation of real-time dashboards, reports, and interactive visualizations.

+## Visualization Tools

+Popular tools for visualizing Big Data include:

+**Tableau:** A powerful visualization tool known for its interactive dashboards and ease of use.
+**Power BI:** A Microsoft tool for creating visual reports and dashboards with integration into Excel and other Microsoft products.
+**Apache Superset:** An open-source tool for building interactive dashboards and exploring data.
+**Grafana:** Primarily used for monitoring metrics and visualizing time-series data.